cucumber/godog/README.md

 See the [contributing guide] for more detail on how to get started.

+See the [releasing guide] for release flow details.

 ## Getting help

 We have a [community Slack] where you can chat with other users, developers, and BDD practitioners.